 If a constant force coil balance goes bad and needs to be replaced, this can be problematic.
 Because the constant force coil balance is not attached to the window itself, the coil has to be removed by heating up the vinyl and removing the shoe that the coil sits in.
 When the new coil is installed, the vinyl has to be reheated.
 The alternative to this is to cut the track of the window to remove and replace the coil.

 The life expectancy of a constant force coil balance is more than double that of a spiral balance, coming in at approximately 12,000 cycles.

 The final type of replacement window balance system is a self-tensioning block and tackle.
 The design of a self-tensioning block and tackle includes a sturdy stainless steel spring, a pulley system, and a parachute cord.
 These work together to open and close the window sash.

 If a self-tensioning block and tackle goes bad, it is incredibly easy to replace, because it attaches to the interior window assembly.

 The life expectancy of a self-tensioning block and tackle far exceeds either of the other two windows balance systems.
 With an average lifespan of 48,000 cycles, a self-tensioning block and tackle balance system lasts almost 10 times longer than the spiral balance and four times longer than the constant force coil balance.

 To learn more about different balance systems in replacement windows in San Jose, CA, you can talk with our expert team at California Custom Creations.
-You can see us at 1406 Melwood Drive, San Jose, CA 95118, or you can call us at (408) 316-6293 to make an appointment for a free in-home consultation.
+You can call us at (408) 316-6293 to make an appointment for a free in-home consultation.